jganong/QWERkey/README.md

 You might want to read the README.md there because I am only going a mention a few changes here.
 ![keymap diagram](https://github.com/jganong/QWERkey/blob/master/keyboard-layout.png)

-To install this project, but the scripts kb and bk somewhere in your path.
+To install this project, put the script "kb" into any directory in your PATH.

-To activate it, run "kb".
-To deactivate it, run "bk".
+To activate it, run "kb start".
+To deactivate it, run "kb" with no arguments.

 All the keys (except CapsLock) keep working as they normally do without kb, plus have some additional capabilities: